celestebrant/library-of-books/README.md

 (Via queries: `USE library;` then `SHOW COLUMNS FROM books;`)

 ## Initialising the database
-It is possible to initialise the MySQL database in this project via a lightly manual process.
+It is possible to initialise the MySQL database in this project via `docker-compose`.

 The relevant files are:
 * `./docker-compose.yaml`, a configuration file used by Docker Compose to define and manage the containerised application.